opendocsg/slw-judgments-backfill/2009_SGHC_273/report.md

 **Leave to adduce further evidence**

-26     The High Court has the discretion to decide whether to grant leave to adduce further evidence in Registrar’s Appeals (see _Lassiter Ann Masters v To Keng Lam (alias Toh Jeanette)_ [2004] 2 SLR 392 (“ _Lassiter_ ”) at [13]). _Lassiter_ was recently approved by the Court of Appeal decision in _WBG Network_
+26     The High Court has the discretion to decide whether to grant leave to adduce further evidence in Registrar’s Appeals (see _Lassiter Ann Masters v To Keng Lam (alias Toh Jeanette)_ <span class="citation">[2004] 2 SLR 392</span> (“ _Lassiter_ ”) at [13]). _Lassiter_ was recently approved by the Court of Appeal decision in _WBG Network_

-_(S) Pte Ltd v Sunny Daisy Ltd_ [2007] 1 SLR 1133 (“ _Sunny Daisy_ ”) which was an appeal against a High Court decision to allow summary judgment against the appellant and to refuse leave to the appellant to adduce further evidence at the hearing of that Registrar’s Appeal.
+_(S) Pte Ltd v Sunny Daisy Ltd_ <span class="citation">[2007] 1 SLR 1133</span> (“ _Sunny Daisy_ ”) which was an appeal against a High Court decision to allow summary judgment against the appellant and to refuse leave to the appellant to adduce further evidence at the hearing of that Registrar’s Appeal.
 In _Sunny Daisy_ , the Court of Appeal held that the judge hearing a Registrar’s Appeal has a wider discretion when the appeal did not arise from a hearing which bore the characteristics of a trial like an assessment of damages.
 However, it is pertinent to note that the Court of Appeal cautioned at [14] and [15] as follows:

  A party wishing to adduce further evidence before the judge in chambers in cases where the hearing at first instance did not possess the characteristics of a trial might still have to persuade the judge hearing the matter that he had overcome all three requirements of Ladd v Marshall if he were to entertain any hope of admitting the further evidence because the judge was entitled, though not obliged, to employ the conditions of Ladd v Marshall to help her decide whether or not to exercise her discretion to admit or reject the further evidence.
 In such a case, if the appellant could not persuade the judge that the conditions, if applied, would result in his favour, then it would be unlikely that the judge would allow his application to adduce the fresh evidence...